KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 <h3 class="header-branding">3️⃣ Capped Fees (Capitalized Fees)</h3>

-Fees that you choose to “capitalize” (roll in) — meaning they get added to your gross cap cost and financed over the term.
+Fees that you choose to “capitalize” (roll in), meaning they get added to your gross cap cost and financed over the term.

 Common examples: